andrey-sys/ToDoMVCTEST/README.md

  #Usage
   ***
-  To run all tests with maven, navigate to your directory and open it in powerShell than type in command line -->mvn
+  To run all tests with maven, navigate to your directory and open it in powerShell than type in command line -->mvn compile and hit enter, and then type in command line --> mvn test and hit enter.

  To launch tests in Chrome, Edge or FireFox browser, you need change part of code by following command:  go to